ethanqueries/ethanqueries/README.md

 I'm a Junior Data Analystin training with hands-on experience in SQL, Excel, Tableau, and Power BI.
 I'm passionate about taking something messy and making it into something with value, which perfectly aligns with what a Data Analyst does.
 Currently, I'm completing the TripleTen BIA/Data Analytics program remotely.
 I've built projects analyzing Airbnb datasets, streaming services, and product sales.
 My focus is becoming a better Analyst daily, and the past few months have been amazing within the program.

 Skills & Tools:
-Languages/Queries - SQL, DAX basics, Python (basics) Visualization - Tableau, Power BI
+Languages/Queries - SQL, DAX basics, Python (fundamentals) Visualization - Tableau, Power BI
 Spreadsheets - Excel (Pivot Tables, Functions, Conditional  Formatting) Other - Data Cleaning, Business Intelligence Concepts